North Macedonia – Balkan butterflies and mountain wildlife

 We will travel by minibus.
 Our excursion to Pelister National Park will be in several four-wheel drive vehicles.

-The group flights are with Wizz Air from London Luton to Skopje.
+Group flights are with Wizz Air from London Luton to Skopje.

 Macedonia is one hour ahead of UK time.